AlbionsRefuge/bubbles-faq/general-questions.md

 - http://s3.amazonaws.com/codecademy-content/courses/hour-of-code/js/alphabet.js
 - http://s3.amazonaws.com/codecademy-content/courses/hour-of-code/js/bubbles.js

 If you'd like to see what those files contain, take the URL and go to it with your browser, it will display as plain text.
-You might think that it is a bit messy and hard to read.
+You might think that the alphabet.js file is a bit messy and hard to read.
 To see the code in an easier to read format, copy all of the code and paste it into a code beautifying tool like http://jsbeautifier.org/

 ### I want to learn how this really works.